kinseyreed/2020_FieldqSIP/README.md

 May 21st, 2024

 Hello, uploading all my code for my 2020 field qSIP experiment for scientific transparency and reproducability.
 If you're reading this in the future, know hopefully there will be packages (in QIIME and otherwise) for qSIP pipelines you should use rather than this.
-But that didn't exist when I did this, so hence, my messy amatuer code.

 Lv6-filt-frac  is the QIIME output of all fractions